-The sub-project involves sub-sampling and selective treatment of 30 stands reconnoitered in 2004, of which 15 are young (10 - 30 years of age) post-harvest, and 15 mid-late (30-80 years) fire-origin.
+The sub-project involved sub-sampling and selective treatment of 30 stands reconnoitered in 2004, of which 15 were young (10 - 30 years of age) post-harvest, and 15 mid-late (30-80 years) fire-origin.
 Baseline assessments were completed in May 2005.
 Fixed-area treatment plots were established in the fall and winter of 2005 in 15 stands across a selected range of stand conditions (16 stands were budgeted but one delayed).
-Treatments include thinning to 2500 stems per ha (in 8 post-harvest stands only) and fertilization (300 kg per ha N plus blend) plus controls (2006).
-Tree, stand and foliar variables were measured prior and after treatment.
+Treatments included thinning to 2500 stems per ha (in 8 post-harvest stands only) and fertilization (300 kg per ha N plus blend) plus controls (2006).
+Tree, stand and foliar variables were measured prior to and after treatment, and will be measured at 3, 6, and 9 years following treatment.
+(Only measurements up to year 3 were included in the funding request.)
 In February 2006 the Steering Committee approved additional funding to extend the above experimental treatments to a total of 30 sites.
 The additional sites were established, and all fertilization treatments applied, by the end of May 2006.
-Post-fertilization foliar analyses were conducted in the winter of 2006-7 (i.e. 1 growing season after treatment and 2008-09 (i.e. 3 years after treatment).
-Three-year mensurational remeasurements were taken on the 15 young stands during the winter of 2008-09.
-(The growth response in the older stands was not expected to yet be sufficiently well defined.)
+First-year post-fertilization foliar analyses were conducted in the winter of 2006-7, and third year analysis in the winter of 2008-9.

-&lt;sup>9 Project OF-02-16 Annual Report (2004), Work Plan (2005-2008), and Detailed Project Design
+&lt;sup>6 Project OF-02-16 Annual Report (2004), Work Plan (2005-2008), and Detailed Project Design